DaveGee/prep-pal/PROJECT.md

 - [] Shopping setup.
 Eg default links for categories, to replenish stock buying online
 - [] Generate default files wizard (categories)
+    - [] Calculator (simple, or based on confederation) -> generate default category list
+    - [] first version is in the language chosen "now" -> categories and product names are not translated afterwards.
+- [] Add possibility to delete the file to restart from scratch
 - [] Export + import files (categories + stock)

 ## Misc